 People

-Christine Savage leads our International Trade team's practice in export controls and sanctions law and in national security investigations of inbound U.S. investment before the Committee on Foreign Investment in the U.S. ("CFIUS").
+Christine Savage leads our firm's practice in sanctions law, export controls, and national security investigations of inbound U.S. investment before the Committee on Foreign Investment in the U.S. ("CFIUS").

-Christine has over 20 years experience in international trade regulations and compliance.
-She advises clients in a broad range of industries, including aerospace and defense, energy, financial technology, electronics, and biotechnology, to ensure compliance with U.S. export controls and sanctions laws.
-She also leads the firm's practice in national security reviews of foreign direct investments in the U.S. before CFIUS.
+Christine has over 20 years of experience helping clients handle their international trade regulatory, compliance, and investigation needs.
+She advises clients in a broad range of industries, including aerospace and defense, energy, FinTech and financial services, semiconductors and information technology, and biotechnology, on issues involving sanctions and export control laws.
+She also assists clients in evaluating foreign investment transactions in sensitive U.S. industries and technologies, including helping them navigate proceedings before CFIUS.

-Previously, Christine served in the Office of Chief Counsel for Import Administration at the U.S. Department of Commerce.
-In this role, she acted as counsel in trade-remedy proceedings involving numerous countries and products.
-She also engaged with foreign government officials and steel industry experts as part of a U.S. government team involved in the White House’s Steel Action Program.
+Previously, Christine served as an advisor in the International Trade Administration at the U.S. Department of Commerce.
+In that role, she acted as counsel to the government in trade remedy proceedings and litigation involving numerous countries.
+She also engaged with foreign government officials and industry experts as part of a U.S. government team involved in White House trade initiatives.

 Christine was recommended by Legal 500 U.S. in the International Trade category.
 She is recognized by Chambers Global and Chambers U.S.A. in the International Trade: Export Controls & Economic Sanctions category.